Coming up with a business name can be quite a task.

-How to trademark a business name?
+How to Trademark a Company Name?
 Step-by-Step Guide

 1. Come up with a business name